Patient Advice and Liaison Service

-The Patient Advice and Liaison Service, or PALS, is an English National Health Service body created to provide advice and support to NHS patients and their relatives and carers.
+The Patient Advice and Liaison Service (PALS), also known as the Patient Advice and Support Service (PASS) in Scotland, is a National Health Service body created to provide advice and support to NHS patients and their relatives and carers.
 The scheme was announced in the NHS Plan 2000.
 Pilot schemes were set up in 2001, with full nationwide implementation complete by 2002.

 Functions

 The functions of PALS are to: